 |1928||E.A.
 Martel published an article the caves of Italy and mentioned this cave.|

 |1982||developed and opened to the public.|

 Grotta di Collepardo is also called Grotte dei Bambocci (Cave of the Children), because of the characteristic shape of its dripstones.
+The stalagmites resemble dolls or puppets, which are named Bambocci in the local dialect.
 It is well known for a very long time, because of its enormous size.
 The cave is visited since the 19th century, and the modern speleology of the 20th century was not able to find additional parts.

-Grotta di Collepardo consits of two enormous chambers, divided by a wall of limestone formations.
+Grotta di Collepardo consists of two enormous chambers, divided by a wall of limestone formations.
 The cave is entered from the valley through a rather low portal.
-After a short passage the path lead up into a huge hall with numerous phantastic pilars and stalagmites.
-The path, constructed mostly as a iron bridge, leads the visitor through this huge cavern in a sort of 8.
+After a short passage the path leads uphill into a huge hall with numerous phantastic pillars and stalagmites.
+The path, constructed mostly as an iron bridge, leads the visitor through this huge cavern in a sort of 8.
 At one point a steep stair, cut out of flowstone leads to a side passage, but this historic track is not used any more.
 The tour is self guided, so the visitor has enough time to have a close look wherever he likes.
 All in all a very pleasant visit, with just one drawback: the light is extremely yellow, and so the whole cave gets a sort of sick look.